squid-cache/squid-cache.github.io/RoadMap/Squid2.rst

 Bring together all the changes in Squid-2.8 and expand on the code restructuring.
 Again, don't try to change everything at once - restructure the code to provide the ability to improve things in the next release.
 This release should bring in HTTP/1.1 support, enabled by improvements to the data flow in Squid-2.8.

-This release should focus on further modularisation and API changes to enable new functionality.
+This release should focus on further modularization and API changes to enable new functionality.
 Specific goals include:

  * Migrate to PCRE - this supports more regexp processing without having to convert string data to a NUL-terminated string
- * Seperate out client-side server-side code from caching logic
+ * Separate out client-side server-side code from caching logic
-  * Allow for "other" code to use HTTP clients and servers, similar to Squid-3 but made much more generic
+  * '''DONE (3.1)''' Allow for "other" code to use HTTP clients and servers, similar to Squid-3.0 but made much more generic
  * Message-based data flow model? - something enabling both HTTP/1.1 and inline content transformation
  * '''DONE (3.1)''' Investigate HTTP server-side IPv6 support and gatewaying
  * HTTP/1.1 support